 Use a Standalone VPN App (The Easiest Option)

 Android does not include integrated support for OpenVPN servers.
 If you use an OpenVPN network, you will need to install a third-party app.
 OpenVPN Connect, OpenVPN’s official app, works on Android 4.0 and higher and does not require root.
-To connect to an OpenVPN network on a device running Android 2.3 or older, you will need to root your device.
+To connect to an OpenVPN network on a device running older versions of Android, you will need to root your device.

-Tap the VPN option on the Wireless & networks screen.
-(On Android 2.3, tap VPN Settings.)
+Tap the VPN option on the Wireless & Networks screen.

 Tap the + button and provide the VPN’s details.
 Enter a name to help you remember which VPN is which into the Name field, select the type of VPN server you’re connecting to, and enter the VPN server’s address (either an address like vpn.example.com or a numerical IP address).